elifiner/pydump/README.md

 Python post-post-mortem debugging
 =================================

+Pydump allows post-mortem debugging for Python programs.

-Pydump writes the traceback of an exception into a file in a format that can later be loaded into a debugger and post-mortem debugged.
+It writes the traceback of an exception into a file and can later load it in a Python debugger.

-I've tested it with the built-in pdb and with other popular debuggers (pudb, ipdb and pdbpp) and it should work with anything reasonable.
+Works with the built-in pdb and with other popular debuggers (pudb, ipdb and pdbpp).

 Why I wrote this?
 =================